OpenVisualCloud/Media-Transport-Library/README.md

 ## 7. How to Contribute

-We welcome community contributions to the Intel® Media Transport Library project.
+We welcome community contributions to the Media Transport Library project.
 If you have any ideas or issues, please share them with us by using GitHub issues or opening a pull request.

 ### 7.1 Fork this repository